 There are two ways to enjoy your visit in Taal Volcano Main Crater.
-You can take the regular tourist trail and enjoy a panoramic, bird’s eye view of the crater or hike your way up (then down) via the Secret or Kalawit (Calauit) Trail and witness not just the beautiful panorama of the lake but also experience the warmth of the sulfonated water.
+You can take the regular tourist trail, and then enjoy a panoramic bird’s eye view of the crater or hike your way up [then down] via the Secret or Kalawit (Calauit) Trail, and then witness not just the beautiful panorama of the lake but also experience the warmth of the sulfonated water.

 How to get There

 Board a Tanauan-bound bus at Buendia Bus Terminal in Pasay City.
 The fare ranges from ₱90 to ₱100.
-From the bus stop in Tanauan City, take a tricycle (₱15) to the jeepney terminal and look for Talisay-bound jeepneys.
+From the bus stop in Tanauan City, take a tricycle (₱15) to the jeepney terminal, and then look for a Talisay-bound jeepney.
 The Tanauan-Talisay jeepney ride costs around ₱23.

 If you are coming from Tagaytay, take a jeepney from Olivares to the Peoples’ park then alight at Ligaya Drive.
-Jeepneys and tricycles are available to bring you to Talisay.
+Jeepneys and tricycles are available to bring you to Talisay City in Batangas.

-You can rent boats that bring you to Taal Volcano in Talisay City, Batangas.
+From Talisay, you can rent boats that bring you to Taal Volcano.

 Via Regular Tourist Trail